Key Takeaways

 The best method depends on why you are selling.
 Here is a decision guide based on the most common situations San Antonio homeowners face:

-- PCS or military relocation from JBSA: Cash buyer marketplace (#1).
-PCS orders come with hard deadlines — you cannot wait 85+ days.
-A marketplace delivers competing offers within 24 hours and closes in 7-14 days.
+- PCS or military relocation from JBSA: Cash buyer network (#1).
+PCS orders come with hard deadlines.
+You cannot wait 125+ days.
+A network can deliver multiple offers within 24 hours and close in 7-14 days.
 No showings, no financing contingencies, no risk of a deal collapsing before you report.

-- Facing foreclosure: Cash buyer marketplace (#1) for speed plus fair price.
-Texas non-judicial foreclosure moves fast — if you have fewer than 7 days, a "we buy houses" company (#4) may be your only option.
+- Facing foreclosure: Cash buyer network (#1) for speed plus fair price.
+Texas non-judicial foreclosure moves fast.
+If you have fewer than 7 days, a "we buy houses" company (#4) may be your only option.

-- Going through a divorce: Cash buyer marketplace (#1) — competing offers establish a verifiable fair price both parties can agree on.
-Fast close helps you divide assets without months of uncertainty.
+- Going through a divorce: Cash buyer network (#1).
+Multiple offers establish a verifiable fair price both parties can agree on.
+A fast close helps you divide assets without months of uncertainty.

-- Inherited a San Antonio property: Cash buyer marketplace (#1) — sell as-is without investing in a house you did not plan for.
+- Inherited a San Antonio property: Cash buyer network (#1).
+Sell as-is without investing in a house you did not plan for.
 No repairs, no property management, no ongoing Bexar County tax bills.

-- Tired landlord: Cash buyer marketplace (#1) — exit your San Antonio rental as-is.
+- Tired landlord: Cash buyer network (#1).
+Exit your San Antonio rental as-is.
 Many SA landlords hold aging properties with deferred maintenance that costs more to fix than the rental income justifies.

-- Foundation issues: Cash buyer marketplace (#1) — SA sits on expansive clay soils that cause widespread foundation shifting.
+- Foundation issues: Cash buyer network (#1).
+SA sits on expansive clay soils that cause widespread foundation shifting.
 Repairs run $5,000-$25,000+, and traditional buyers walk away at inspection.
 Cash investors price foundation work into their offers.

-- Move-in ready home, no rush: Real estate agent (#2) — if you have 3-4 months and a home in excellent condition, an agent can maximize your gross sale price.
+- Move-in ready home, no rush: Real estate agent (#2).
+If you have 4-5 months and a home in excellent condition, an agent can maximize your gross sale price.

-In 6 out of 7 scenarios above, the cash buyer marketplace ranks first.
-Competition is the most reliable mechanism for getting a fair price when selling for cash — regardless of your specific situation.
+In 6 out of 7 scenarios above, the cash buyer network ranks first.
+Competition is the most reliable mechanism for getting a fair price when selling for cash, regardless of your specific situation.
 San Antonio's deep investor pool and affordability-driven demand make competition especially effective here.

 Frequently Asked Questions